open-telemetry/opentelemetry.io/content/en/blog/2023/otel-in-focus-03.md

 author: '[Austin Parker](https://github.com/austinlparker)'
 ---

-Welcome to this month’s edition of OpenTelemetry in Focus!
+Welcome to this month’s edition of **OpenTelemetry in Focus**!
 It's been another busy month in the OpenTelemetry community, with some big announcements and new releases from our core repositories.
 I've also put together an overview of some [blog, website, and project highlights](https://arc.net/e/18897C6F-3A57-4769-A929-902A18AB1B04) -